Masbagik

-Masbagik is an administrative district (kecamatan) in East Lombok, West Nusa Tenggara, Indonesia.
-It covers a land area of 33.17 km^{2} and had a population of 118,159 in mid 2024.
+Masbagik is a town and an administrative district (kecamatan) in East Lombok, West Nusa Tenggara, Indonesia.
+The district covers a land area of 33.17 km^{2} and had a population of 117,446 in mid 2025.

-It is sub-divided into 10 rural villages (desa) of Danger, Kesik, Kumbang, Lendang Nangka, Lendang Nangka Utara, Masbagik Selatan, Masbagik Timur, Masbagik Utara, Masbagik Utara Baru and Paok Motong.
+It is sub-divided into 10 nominally rural villages (desa), namely those of Danger, Kesik, Kumbang, Lendang Nangka, Lendang Nangka Utara, Masbagik Selatan, Masbagik Timur, Masbagik Utara, Masbagik Utara Baru and Paok Motong.